mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 The `flex` configuration does not work together with the `width` configuration.
 If you set both the `flex` and `width` inside the `ColDef` of column the `flex` will overwrite the `width`.

-The `flex` configuration does not work if the combined width of the columns that have `width` is more that the width of the grid itself.
+The `flex` configuration does not work if the combined width of the columns that have `width` is more than the width of the grid itself.
 If that is the case a scroll bar will be visible and the columns that hava `flex` will default back to their base value of 100 pixels.

 {{"demo": "pages/components/data-grid/columns/ColumnFluidWidthGrid.js", "bg": "inline"}}